Does Creatine Improve Memory?

 Neurodegenerative Diseases and Creatine

-Neurodegenerative diseases, like Parkinson’s, involve the slow loss of brain function over time.
-Sadly, creatine doesn’t appear to be effective in slowing it down.
+The hallmark symptom of neurodegenerative diseases like Parkinson’s is a gradual loss of brain function.
+Sadly, creatine isn’t shown to be effective in slowing it down.
 [3]

 Final Thoughts